krayon/i18n_locales_en_AU_with_iso_8601/README.md

 This locale file can be included in your system locales.
 It merges Australian English locale with some more sane date formats.

-The time and dates displayed for commands (`ls` etc) will then be in new formats.
+The time and dates displayed for various commands will then be in new formats.

 Changes date and time formats from: